 Dignity for All Students

 All individuals making application for teaching certificates are required to satisfy the fingerprint investigation.
 Candidates are encouraged to do this early in the program.
+Fingerprinting is a prerequisite to enrolling in EDUC 201.

 Students should anticipate that part of their preparation will occur in public-school settings/agencies and should be prepared for the additional travel and/or expense that this could entail.
 Students should also be prepared to dress professionally when visiting schools and agencies.